Enso21/Stories/docs/markdown/ryan-quotes.md

 > Ryan: Well, yes, but RyanMD is not 0% accurate.
 It's accurate at least some time, otherwise it wouldn't exist.

 > Only half of them are getting a bear.
 It's a bear eat bear world.

+> We're sympathizers.
+It's like if you see something, say something.

+> Ryan: "It's one of the things I hate most about the world."
+>
+> Me: "Injustice?"
+>
+> Ryan: "Lines."
+>
+> [Paraphrasing]
+> Ryan: "Wait that's a setup for an out of context—"
+>
+> Me: "Yup, you're absolutely right."